uf-mil/mil/Jakes-Progress.md

 Knowledge
 - [ ] Learn how to use [Jekyll](http://jekyllrb.com/docs/posts/) for github page
-- [ ] Call in to coast-to-coast AM next time up at 3AM (Ralph)
-- [ ] Talk to Paracosm when we have SLAM working
 - [x] Give money to Jason -- Friendship submitted in lieu of money
 - [Writing good C++](https://youtu.be/0iWb_qi2-uI)
 - [SID](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-435-system-identification-spring-2005/lecture-notes/)

-Notes
-- Downward camera is usb 3.0